 Through exhibiting at the Regeneration Exhibition at Transnatural Amsterdam and a shared interest in sustainability I was able to meet Valentina Bongiovanni, an Illustrator from Turin.

-Valentina and I worked together on serialising the Medusa-Project in an attempt to further convey the idea of using Jellyfish as a sustainable resource.
+Valentina and I worked together on serialising the Medusae-Project in an attempt to further convey the idea of using Jellyfish as a sustainable resource.

 71% of the Earth’s surface is ocean.
 With all the diverse marine life, there’s a varied range of resources available that can be used to create sustainable materials.
 Examples like Algae and certain types of crustaceans are precious and abundant.
 With sensitive exploration these lifeforms could be used to replace harmful materials like plastic.